nt87814/Fitness-app/README.md

 * User can log in
 * User can create an account
-* User can view potential properties in timeline feed
+* User can view challenge list
-* submit an application (id, references, work history)
+* User can create a new workout
-* User can favorite properties
+* User can start challenges
 * User can view profile page
-* User can view property detail page
+* User can view workout detail page
-* User can upload a property item

 **Optional Nice-to-have Stories**
-* User can search for properties by location, price
+* User can search for workouts
 ### 2. Screen Archetypes

 * Login screen
    * User can login
 * Registration screen
    * User can create a new account
- * Property Stream
+ * Workout Stream
-   * User can view a stream of properties
+   * User can view a stream of challenges
- * Property Detail
+ * Workout Detail
    * Displays details not in the stream
-   * User can create an application
-   * User can contact the property manager
- * Property creation
+ * Workout creation
-   * User can post a new property
+   * User can post a new workout
    * User can upload a description
    * User can upload photos
  * Search
-   * User can search by location, price
+   * User can search by type
  * Profile
    * User can view information about their own account
    * User can view other user's profiles